 Every year UWBH invests the dollars we raise through our fundraising campaign to help our community.
-Nonprofit organizations, libraries, and schools serving the Black Hills are encouraged to apply every year for these grant opportunities.
-Our funding focuses on the communities top needs:
+Nonprofit organizations, libraries, and schools serving the Black Hills are encouraged to apply for these grant opportunities.
+Our grants focus on addressing the community's top needs:

 - Affordable, quality early education and school success programs

 - Access to affordable mental health care providers

 - Prevention & treatment services for substance abuse

 - Child and domestic abuse treatment and support services